TUC117/CP-2K24/week1/README.md

 **Output:** 1,2 <br>
 <br>
 ### 6. Rotationn
-Given a sorted array (may be distinct or may contain duplicates) of size N that is rotated at some unknown point, the task is to find the minimum element in it.
+Given a sorted array (may be distinct or may contain duplicates) of size N that is rotated at some unknown point, the task is to print the minimum element in it.

 **Input Format**:<br>
 Each test contains multiple test cases.
 The first line of input contains a single integer $t$ $1≤t≤100$ — the number of test cases.
 The description of the test cases follows.<br>